-No. 10 Duke rallies past Virginia Tech 77-63
+Tre Jones, No. 10 Duke rally past Virginia Tech 77-63

 Duke: The Blue Devils came in averaging seven 3-pointers and had three by the time Carey scored his first point (9:24 into the game) and six by halftime.
 Virginia Tech had 10 field goals before the game was 10 minutes old, and it took Duke 15 minutes to make 10 shots.
 Five of them were 3s, though, to keep the score close.

 Virginia Tech: Landers Nolley II is the Hokies' leading scorer (20 ppg) and is second on the team in assists.
 He had three first-half assists, each time feeding a teammate for an easy lay-in when the defense came toward him.
 But Nolley had an otherwise pedestrian night, finishing with seven points, eight rebounds, four assists and nine of their 14 turnovers.
+He also was called for a flagrant foul with the Hokies trailing 66-57 with 4:34 to play.

+“I think they got up under his chin, and I didn't think he handled it very well,” Young said.

 UP NEXT